How to Perform Multi-Objective Optimization with Excel Solver

 • Select the Max option.

-• Other conditions remain the same.
+• Keep the other conditions the same.

 • Press the Solve button.